g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 This instruction should be required for the newest Lightning CSS version to be appended as a dependency inside your `package.json` folder.

 ### Usage in your project
-After you have installed it, you can add Lightning CSS to your [HTML](https://html.com/) file or import it into your JavaScript or CSS files whenever it is necessary.
+After you have installed it, you can add Lightning CSS to your [HTML](https://html.com/) file or import it into your JavaScript or CSS files when necessary.
 For instance, if you are using it in an HTML file,

 ```html
 <link rel="stylesheet" href="node_modules/lightning-css/lightning.min.css">